contactsystems/metropolis-node/README.md

 **Chat:** [Discord](https://discord.gg/J9ntMyU)

 ## Open Issues
-If you encounter a bug/error with the Metropolis SDK for Node.js, we would love to hear about it.
+If you encounter a bug/error with the Metropolis SDK for Node.js, we'd love to hear about it.
 Search our [Existing Issues]() and if you're unable to find it there, please open a new issue.
 Make sure to include:
 * SDK version number
 * Node.js
 * OS used
 * Let us know if you're running this inside Docker
 * Stack Trace or Debug Console Output

 GitHub Issues are intended for Bug Reports & Feature Requests.
-For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/J9ntMyU), and check out our other resource information listed above in the "Getting Help" section.
+For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/E9WVsWt) and let us know how we can help.

 ## License